qingstor/qingstor-sdk-rfcs/00-test-enhancement.md

 SDK SHOULD implement BDD tests described via [qingstor-sdk-test-scenarios](https://github.com/qingstor/qingstor-sdk-test-scenarios).

 Tests will be running in the same bucket allocated statically.

+Tests SHOULD be executed at every commit and periodically(in order to prevent server side regression).

 ## Compatibility